emilebosch/enable_beer/README.md

 ### How to use

-First, start by cloning this beautiful little script of hawtness.
+First, start by installing this beautiful little script of hawtness.

 ```
-$ git clone git@github.com:emilebosch/enable_beer.git
-$ cd enable_beer
+$ gem install enable_beer
-$ bundle install
+$ rbenv rehash
 ```

-Head over to github.
+Then head over to github.
 Go to your private repo's sources and add ``#BACKUP`` in the description (Via settings)

-Next up is to run .``/enable_beer``, it will check for all source repo's with ``#BACKUP`` in description, clone them and tar's them, and puts them in your Dropbox folder.
+Next up is to run ``enable_beer``, it will check for all source repo's with ``#BACKUP`` in description, clone them and tar's them, and puts them in your Dropbox folder.
 It will ask for your GH password to authenticate yourself, and list the repo's.

 ```
-$ ./enable_beer <your-gh-username>
+$ enable_beer <your-gh-username>
 ```

 This will, clone the repo's with ``#BACKUP`` in the description, TAR's them and puts it in to your ``~/Dropbox/gh_rescued_beers/`` folder.
 Happy time!